OpenMetroMaps/OpenMetroMaps/java/README.md

 If you don't have this view open in your Eclipse perspective, open it like this:
 Window → Show View → Other..., Git → Git Repositories).

+When importing the modules into Eclipse, it may show lots of build errors due to circular dependencies between projects.
+Make the projects build by configuring Eclipse to warn about circular dependencies instead of failing.
+In the main menu go to Window → Preferences → Java → Compiler → Building → Circular Dependencies and select 'Warning' instead of 'Error'.

 Once you've set up your working envrionment, you can start running the editor from within the IDE.
 Navigate to the class `TestMapEditor` and run this class as a Java application (Right click class → Run As → Java Application).
 To easily